-If these are true, that means unless you are a Calvinist, you are outside the sphere of historic orthodoxy and you are opposed to God’s Word.
-Interestingly, Calvinists also admit that their system is not easy to understand.
-R. C Sproul in his foreword to The Five Dilemmas of Calvinism wrote:
+If these claims are true, it means unless one is a Calvinist, one is outside the sphere of historic orthodoxy and opposed to God’s Word.
+Calvinists also assert that their system is not easy to understand.
+R. C. Sproul in his foreword to The Five Dilemmas of Calvinism wrote:

 “Calvinism is certainly no easy system to master.
 But in addition to being difficult to understand, Calvinism is often the subject of grave misunderstanding…”

-On one hand, we are told that Calvinism is “firmly based upon the Word of God” and on the other, we are told that it’s not an “easy system to master” and is quite “difficult to understand.”
-That is inconsistent.
+On one hand, we are told that Calvinism is “firmly based upon the Word of God” and on the other, it’s not an “easy system to master” and quite “difficult to understand.”
+This is a contradiction.
 The Word of God is not difficult to understand or learn.
 A “young man” can understand the Bible and thereby “cleanse his ways” (Ps.
 119:9).
-The entrance of God’s Word “giveth light and understanding unto the simple” (vs 130).
+The unfolding of God’s Word “gives light; it gives understanding to the simple” (vs. 130).
 Timothy, as a child learnt the Scriptures at home from his mother and grandmother (2Tim.
 1:5).
-So, if Calvinism is difficult to understand or master, the logical conclusion is that it’s not firmly based on God’s Word as claimed.
+So, if Calvinism is difficult to understand or master, the logical conclusion is that it’s not firmly based on God’s Word.

-Charles Spurgeon in his Defence of Calvinism said: “unless we preach what nowadays is called Calvinism.
+Charles Spurgeon in his Defense of Calvinism said: “Unless we preach what nowadays is called Calvinism.
 It is a nickname to call it Calvinism; Calvinism is the gospel and nothing else.”

 Arthur Constance in The Sovereignty of Grace (p.
 302) wrote: “Calvinism is the Gospel and to teach Calvinism is in fact to preach the Gospel.”